 Richard Huxtable is Professor of Medical Ethics & Law, and Deputy Director of the Centre for Ethics in Medicine at the University of Bristol.
 He has held visiting positions at the Ethox Centre in the University of Oxford, the Centre for Biomedical Ethics in the National University of Singapore and the Hastings Center, New York.
 A long-standing participant in clinical ethics consultation, Richard is a member of the UHBT Clinical Ethics Advisory Group and a Trustee of the National Council for Palliative Care.

 Richard has an extensive teaching portfolio, and his teaching has been commended by the General Medical Council and Universities UK.
 Richard directs the intercalated BSc (Hons) in Bioethics, as well as leading sessions on the MBChB Medicine, the MSc in Health Care Ethics and Law, and continuing professional development and other programmes.

 Research focuses on medical law and ethics, particularly decision-making at the end of life (e.g. assisted dying, withdrawing treatment, advance directives), in surgery (e.g. facial transplantation, separation of conjoined twins), and in relation to children and young people (e.g. children's rights to consent to, and refuse, treatment).

 View complete publications list in the University of Bristol publications system

-Edit this profile If you are Dr Richard Huxtable, you can edit this page.
+Edit this profile If you are Professor Richard Huxtable, you can edit this page.
 Login required.